 A subgroup (about 30 percent) of patients with celiac disease following a strict gluten-free diet report still experiencing symptoms similar to gluten exposure.
 These symptoms include bloating, gas, diarrhea, constipation, brain fog, fatigue, joint pain and more.
 Why is this?

 In some cases, it means the celiac disease patient is experiencing a phenomenon called gluten cross reactivity.
-This occurs when the body thinks the person is eating gluten, a protein found in wheat, barley and rye, even though they are following a strict gluten-free diet.
+This occurs when the body thinks the person is eating gluten, a protein found in wheat, barley, rye and sometimes oats, even though they are following a strict gluten-free diet.

 Patients with celiac disease produce anti-α-gliadin and anti-tTG antibodies, which are detectable in standard blood tests that test for celiac disease.
 These antibodies are only present in people with confirmed celiac disease and not in patients with non-celiac gluten sensitivity.